pbluc/The-Closet/README.md

 **Required Must-have Stories**

-* Create magazine-style outfits on a free-form canvas by pinching and drag clothing items to create the perfect look
+* Create magazine-style outfits on a free-form canvas by pinching and dragging clothing items to create a new look
+* Pinch an item to resize it
-* Use shuffle feature to shuffle your closet like a deck of cards and reveal new outfit ideas hiding in your closet
+* Use shuffle feature to shuffle your closet like a deck of cards and reveal new outfit ideas in your closet
-* See a list of dates you've worn an outfit
 * Add, edit, delete or re-order outfit and clothing category names and folder names
-* Pinch an item to resize it
 * Add photos of your own clothese from the built-camera, your own photo library, or using copy-and-paste
 * Remove the background from clothing images for perfect layering in outfits
 * Edit the background even after you first import an item
-* Two-level closet category system with folers and subcategories
+* Two-level closet category system with folders and subcategories
 * See all items in a folder at once
+* Create variants on an existing look by cloning it and then making changes to the cloned outfit
+* Select multiple closet items to move them to a new category.
 * Track whether an item is clean, in the laundry, at the cleaners, lent out, or a wishlist item
 * Quickly see a list of all outfits
-* Create a visual packing list for upcoming trips by organizing outfits and clothing items into packing lists
-* Customize title and notes fields in packing lists
-* Re-order your packing lists
-* Keep an archive of packing lists
-* Use the Packing Checklist feature to check off items as you pack them
-* Add an outfit to a packing list, and its clothing items will automatically be added to the list
-* Add individual clothing items to packing list
-* Share clothing or outfits directly from packing list by multi-selecting to send several items at once via email or social media
-* Assign an imahe of your destination to each packing list
 * Add multiple outfits or clothing items to a single date in calendar
 * Re-order items within a day
 * Generate worn history log for clothing and outfits